 To switch from high to low beam, move the control stalk towards the steering wheel to position 2.
+That the high beam is on is indicated by an indicator light in the main instrument panel (see page 64).

 Headlight flasher